jarryd999/storage-pressure-event/tag_sp_questionnaire.md

 No.

 ### 2.12.
 What temporary identifiers might this specification create or expose to the web?
-It exposes WebRTC synchronization sources and contributing sources (already exposed through other APIs).

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?
 No distinction.